Conditionally monotone independence I: Independence, additive convolutions and related convolutions: Convolution semigroups

 We investigate convolution semigroups and infinite divisibility from this section.
 First we establish the equivalence between a pair of vector fields and a weakly continuous c-monotone convolution semigroup.
-We shall follow the method by Muraki.
-We use the notation $H_t(z)$ and $F_t(z)$ to denote the reciprocal Cauchy transforms of the left component of a semigroup and of the right one, respectively. \begin{theorem} Let $\{F_t(z) \}_{t \geq 0}$ be a composition semigroup of reciprocal Cauchy transforms with $F_0(z) = z$.
-We assume that $F_t(z)$ is continuous w.r.t. $t \in [0, \infty)$ for each fixed $z \in \comp \backslash \real$.
-Let $\{H_t(z) \}_{t \geq 0}$ be a family of reciprocal Cauchy transforms with $H_0(z) = z$, satisfying the same continuity condition as $F_t(z)$ and satisfying the equality $H_{t+s}(z) = H_t(F_s(z)) - F_s(z) + H_s(z)$. \\ (1) There exists analytic vector fields $A_1$ and $A_2$ such that $H_t$ and $F_t$ satisfy the differential equations
+We follow the method used by Muraki.
+We use the notation $H_t(z)$ and $F_t(z)$ for the reciprocal Cauchy transforms of the left component of a semigroup and of the right one, respectively. \begin{theorem} Let $\{F_t(z) \}_{t \geq 0}$ be a composition semigroup of reciprocal Cauchy transforms with $F_0(z) = z$.
+We assume that $F_t(z)$ is continuous with respect to $t \in [0, \infty)$ for each fixed $z \in \comp \backslash \real$.
+Let $\{H_t(z) \}_{t \geq 0}$ be a family of reciprocal Cauchy transforms with $H_0(z) = z$, satisfying the same continuity condition as $F_t(z)$ and satisfying the equality $H_{t+s}(z) = H_t(F_s(z)) - F_s(z) + H_s(z)$.
+Then there exist analytic vector fields $A_1$ and $A_2$ such that $H_t$ and $F_t$ satisfy the differential equations

-Moreover, the vector fields $A_1(z) := \frac{d}{dt}|_0 H_t(z)$ and $A_2(z) := \frac{d}{dt}|_0 F_t(z)$ have the representations
+Moreover, the vector fields $A_1(z) = \frac{d}{dt}|_0 H_t(z)$ and $A_2(z) = \frac{d}{dt}|_0 F_t(z)$ have the representations

 for $j = 1, 2$, where $\tau_j$ is a positive finite measure and $\gamma_j \in \real$ (This is the L\'{e}vy-Khintchine formula for the c-monotone convolution).